Feature request #2890

 #5 Updated by Luiz Motta over 7 years ago

 Sorry!
 The georeferencer_paths_lmotta.2.zip is not valid ( have same zips of georeferencer_paths_lmotta.zip add in 07/21/2010).

 The patch fixed the bug about raster layer of Plugin Georeferencer when the user open the new Qgis project.
 At the moment, the raster layer is loaded again after new project is open.

-#9 Updated by mmassing - about 7 years ago
+#9 Updated by mmassing - over 7 years ago